Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

 \subsubsection{Baseline two-branch CNN}

 The two-branch CNN model was inspired by a model proposed for sleep stage classification \citep{dsn}.
-It consists of two separate branches, each featuring CNN layers with small and large kernel sizes, respectively (Figure \ref{fig:Figure_2}).
+It consists of two separate branches, each featuring CNN layers with small and large kernel sizes, respectively {\revisionc (Figure \ref{fig:Figure_2}.a)}.
 The small kernel size focuses on a short time scale to capture time-domain information.
 In contrast, the large kernel size focuses on the expanded time scale, detecting repetitive patterns and frequency information in the EEG epochs.
-Both branches include five convolutional layers, each followed by batch normalization and, in some cases, by dropout regularization mechanism and/or max-pooling operation.
-The outputs of the two branches are then combined and passed through a fully connected layer to generate the final prediction for artifact classification.
-We used the EEG input vector of length 2560, representing a single 20-second epoch for each CNN branch in our model.
-To adapt the model to our specific task, we modified the kernel sizes of the original design.
+Both branches include five convolutional layers, each followed by batch normalization and, in some cases, by a dropout regularization mechanism and/or max-pooling operation.
+The outputs of the two branches are combined and passed through a fully connected layer to produce the final artifact classification prediction.
+We used an EEG input vector of length 2560, corresponding to a single 20-second epoch for each CNN branch in our model.
+To adapt the model to our specific task, we modified the kernel sizes of the original design {\revisiond which can be derived from Figure \ref{fig:Figure_2}a}.